Our environmental commitments

 In 2014, we set up some beehives on our roof.
 We now welcome 80,000 bees at Friends House and Swarthmoor Hall.
 Those bees contribute to the Euston area ecosystem by pollinating the flowers and trees around, beginning with our own garden.
 Hosting bees on our roof is more important than ever as they have just been classified as an endangered species for the first time in the US and are threatened worldwide.
-We have been lucky enough to get some honey 2 years on now.
+We have been lucky enough to get some honey two years in a row.

 Zero waste to landfill policy

 We have a zero waste to landfill policy and have managed year on year to maintain our zero waste objective.
 All our waste is recycled and treated by our supplier First Mile.